This article featuring 10 amazing juicing recipes + 10-day juicing challenge contains affiliate links. Please read my disclosures here.

 DO NOT pre-make juices.
 You must make the juice and then enjoy it within the hour of juicing to prevent bacteria from developing in the juice, which can make you sick.

 DO track the changes in your mood, energy, body and health.
 Get in touch with your body.

 DO make juice recipes you like.
 If there is a juice on this list that doesn’t work for you, don’t make it or change the recipe.
 You can make the same few juices every day.
 I do recommend, however, that you add as many leafy greens as you can in your diet, so find a green juice you like in your rotation of juices.

 You can also get more juicing recipes in this awesome book!

 IF you’re still hungry after juicing, increase the amount of your juice intake.
 Each juice recipe makes about 8 oz. of juice, but if you weigh more than 150 lbs, I suggest you make a 12-16 oz. glass of juice.
 Adjust until you find what satisfies you most.

-I'm ready to get healthy!
-Please sign me up for the 10-Day Juicing Challenge and send me a copy of all 10 juice recipes + the one-page shopping list to help me get started.
+Join me by signing up for the 10-Day Juicing Challenge.
+I'll send you a copy of all 10 juice recipes + the one-page shopping list to help you get started.